Small Business Economic

 Unlike large corporations that can access capital markets, small businesses must carefully monitor revenue and adjust costs in direct relation to their cash inflows.
 Many small businesses have been operating at a negative cash flow for months and may not hold on much longer

-About Biz2Credit Founded in 2007, Biz2Credit has arranged more than$3 billion in small business financing.
-The company is expanding its industry-leading technology in custom digital platform solutions for banks and other financial institutions, investors, and service providers.
+About Biz2Credit Founded in 2007, Biz2Credit provided over $7 billion in small business loans and financing for thousands of companies across the U.S. The company is expanding its industry-leading technology in custom digital platform solutions for banks and other financial institutions, investors, and service providers.
 Visit www.biz2credit.com or Twitter @Biz2Credit, Facebook, and LinkedIn.